-Administrative Unit Outcomes (AUOs) Strategic Plan Alignment Review Period Method of Assessment Criteria for determining success in service provided 1 .
-Communication occurs through monthly reporting and engagement with College PIOs 2024-2026 Monthly media report is submitted to the Chancellor for board report.
+Administrative Unit Outcomes (AUOs) Strategic Plan Alignment Review Period Method of Assessment Criteria for determining success in service provided 1 Communication occurs through monthly reporting and engagement with College PIOs 2024-2026 Monthly media report is submitted to the Chancellor for board report.
 Media engagement thresholds are set for each campus with a set minimum of press engagements per campus: BC-2 per week PC-1 per week CC-1 per week 2 HEAL Advisory Committee, Healthcare Oversight Committee, and instructional program support and community outreach are reviewed and Strategic Direction #3: Strengthen Organizational Effectiveness 2024-2026 Meeting reports and outreach activities will be monitored.
 Monthly HEAL Advisory Committee meetings and Quarterly meetings with Healthcare Oversight Committee.

-3. Increased informating regarding state at legislation that af colleges and increback to our state legislators and deentities is provided. nd federal fects community eased advocacy and federal ecision-making Strategic Direction #3 Strengthen Organizational Effectiveness 2024-2026 Survey of effectiveness provided to colleges and results assessed for effectiveness and needed changes in service.
+Increased information to colleges regarding state and federal legislation that affects community colleges and increased advocacy back to our state and federal legislators and decision-making entities is provided.
+Strategic Direction #3 Strengthen Organizational Effectiveness 2024-2026 Survey of effectiveness provided to colleges and results assessed for effectiveness and needed changes in service.
 District staff and college staff have the knowledge of state and federal legislation and understanding of potential impacts.
-4. State reporting for CERF are sub and accurately. - Strategic Direction #3 Strengthen Organizational Effectiveness 2024-2026 Complete an assessment of colleges and district in compliance with state agency's reporting requirement, and that the District office and College staff understand the reporting process.
+State reporting requirements for CERF are submitted timely and accurately.
+Strategic Direction #3 Strengthen Organizational Effectiveness 2024-2026 Complete an assessment of colleges and district in compliance with state agency's reporting requirement, and that the District office and College staff understand the reporting process.
 Districts stay in compliance with state reporting requirements.
 District Staff and College Staff are aware of their role in the collection of information for accurate reporting for the state compliance process.
-5. Community Clima Initiatives/CBP state a reporting requiremen implemented and sub and accurately. and federal nts are omitted timely Direction#3: Strengthen Organizational Effectiveness 2024-2026 Complete an assessment of colleges and district in compliance with state agency's reporting requirement, and that the District office and College staff understand the reporting process.
+Community Climate Initiatives/CBP state and federal reporting requirements are implemented and submitted timely and accurately.
+Strategic Direction#3: Strengthen Organizational Effectiveness 2024-2026 Complete an assessment of colleges and district in compliance with state agency's reporting requirement, and that the District office and College staff understand the reporting process.
 Districts stay in compliance with state reporting requirements.
 District Staff and College Staff are aware of their role in the collection of information for accurate reporting for the state compliance process.
-6. Increased informat community regarding and regional initiative Districtwide Strategic Direction #3: Strengthen Organizational Effectiveness 2024-2026 Monitor and track media outreach and engagement through monthly media reports.
+6. Increased information to the community regarding Districtwide and regional initiatives.
+Strategic Direction #3: Strengthen Organizational Effectiveness 2024-2026 Monitor and track media outreach and engagement through monthly media reports.
 Increased community participation in districtwide and regional initiatives.

-7. Increased information to three Strategic 2024-2026 Survey of effectiveness provided to colleges and District Staff and College Staff have colleges regarding state Direction #3: results assessed for effectiveness and needed the knowledge of state legislation legislation that affects Strengthen changes in service. and understanding of potential community colleges and Organizational impacts. increased advocacy back to our Effectiveness state legislators and decision- making entities is provided.
+7. Increased information to three Strategic 2024-2026 Survey of effectiveness provided to colleges and District Staff and College Staff have colleges regarding state Direction #3: results assessed for effectiveness and needed the knowledge of state legislation legislation that affects Strengthen changes in service. and understanding of potential community colleges and Organizational impacts. - Effectiveness state legislators and decision- making entities is provided.